Priyaramamoorthy96/Training2/filetype_converter.md

 **TASK**

-To convert the file to a given filetype from the existing file type using shell programming.
+Convert the file to the given filetype from the existing file type using shell programming.

 **SHELL SCRIPING CODE**